daler/pybedtools/docs/source/filtering.rst

 Filtering
 ~~~~~~~~~
-The :meth:`filter` method lets you pass in a function that accepts an :class:`Interval` as its first
+The :meth:`filter` method lets you pass in a function that accepts an
-argument and returns True for False.
-For example, to only get features of a certain size:
+:class:`Interval` as its first argument and returns True for False.
+For
+example, here's how to get a new :class:`BedTool` containing features from
+`a` that are more than 100 bp long:

 .. doctest::
     :options: +NORMALIZE_WHITESPACE